 How it Works

-Step #1: Take 5 photos of your smile using the angles shown below
+Step #1: Take photos of your smile using the angles shown here and in the video below

-Take 5 pictures of your smile from the angles shown here
+Take pictures of your smile from the angles shown here & in the video below

 Tip #1: Use a smartphone